sigdev2/macroslib/README.md

 If you use this library in the project, then remember that macros may not work correctly in your version of the preprocessor, do first run the [test files](./tests/) in the environment and evaluate the results.

-This project can be viewed as a memo with examples of the implementation of non-trivial solutions and other magic.
+This project can be viewed as a memo with examples of the implementation of non-trivial solutions and other macros magic.
 Each macro has a doxygen description, where you can find out what the macro takes and returns, as well as implementation details.

 ## Contribution